top of page

 Creativity in Software Development

-Together with our collaborator Prof. Rafael Priknadlicki, we are studying the role of creativity in software development, with a particular eye toward understanding how developers perceive creativity, what value it brings to the software development process, and how it can be supported through novel tools.
+Together with collaborators Victoria Jackson and Prof. Rafael Priknadlicki, we are studying the role of creativity in software development, with a particular eye toward understanding how developers perceive creativity, what value it brings to the software development process, and how it can be supported through novel tools.

-Recent papers: "Creativity, Generative AI, and Software Development: A Research Agenda", "Team Creativity in a Hybrid Software Development World: Eight Approaches"
+Recent papers: "The Impact of Generative AI on Creativity in Software Development: A Research Agenda", "Team Creativity in a Hybrid Software Development World: Eight Approaches"

 An image of four workers, one of whom is directing the others, all on a crosswalk to depict work being done.